Mjz86/c_colon/README.md

 although this is fast enough so its good enough,  if not , c colon can be used to optimize  it more.

-i pridict that the worst common error is an easy "must initialized an out prameter" or "make a copy of a variable and use that instead of passing itself to multiple function prameters"( the reason being that variables are relocated to the prameter when the prameter is created and will be relocated back when the prameter is "destroyed"  in c colon land , but , often the only use after-rellocation-error is these , which can be avoided  by declaration of a new variable  ), which is , simple and far better than lifetimes or memory bugs.

   9.  elegant parallel programming with safety and structured concurrency: